Finding AreaIn Exercises 23–36, find the indicated area under the... | Channels for Pearson+

 Z-Score

-A z-score is a statistical measurement that describes a value's relationship to the mean of a group of values.
+A z-score indicates how many standard deviations an element is from the mean of a distribution.
 It is calculated by subtracting the mean from the value and then dividing by the standard deviation.
-In the context of the standard normal distribution, the z-score helps determine the area under the curve to the left of a specific value, which corresponds to the probability of a random variable being less than that value.
+In the context of the standard normal distribution, a z-score of -0.355 means the value is 0.355 standard deviations below the mean, which is essential for determining the area to the right of this z-score.

 Recommended video: